0xsirus/zharf/README.md

 ### Some notes about fuzzing speed
 Zharf performs dynamic graph analysis which is computationally costly.
 The speed of fuzzing can be drastically affected by the size of the program under fuzz.
-If the reported speed by the fuzzer is less that 50 iterations per second, you must decrease the instrumentation ratio by passing "ZCC\_RATIO" environmental variable to `zcc` for compiling the program you want to fuzz.
+If the reported speed by the fuzzer is less than 50 iterations per second, you must decrease the instrumentation ratio by passing "ZCC\_RATIO" environmental variable to `zcc` for compiling the program you want to fuzz.
 This variable defines to what extend the program should be instrumented.
 The more aggressively